Doctor of Nursing Practice - Nurse Anesthesia

 Master of Science in Nurse Anesthesia to Doctor of Nursing Practice - Nurse Anesthesia Program Transition

 The Council on Accreditation of Nurse Anesthesia Educational Programs (COA) requires that all students matriculating into a nurse anesthesia educational program on or after January 1, 2022, be enrolled in a program approved by the COA to award a practice doctoral degree.
 In April 2021, Westminster’s Master of Science in Nurse Anesthesia program submitted its application to the COA for approval to award the Doctor of Nursing Practice.
-Upon approval by the COA (decision to be made at the October 2021 COA meeting), Westminster will enroll its first doctoral cohort in the new Doctor of Nursing Practice - Nurse Anesthesia program in May 2022.
+In January 2022, the COA provided Westminster's DNP-NA program with it's approval and accreditation for our doctoral program.
+Westminster will enroll its first doctoral cohort in the new Doctor of Nursing Practice - Nurse Anesthesia program in May 2022.

 The cohort beginning classes in May of 2022 will be admitted into a 36-month long program, culminating in a doctor of nursing practice degree.
 Students must pass the SEE exam with a minimum score of 450 before being eligible to sit for the National Certifying Exam after graduation.